Driving Forward > Digital Marketing Blog

 Step #1: Choose the organic traffic date range and record the total.

-Step #2: Ask your team to navigate to Acquisition > Google Ads, to find the average cost-per-click (CPC) of your paid search campaigns for the same date range.
+Step #2: Ask your team to navigate to Acquisition > Google Ads to find your paid search campaigns’ average cost-per-click (CPC) for the same date range.

 5. Organic Traffic Percentage

 Ask for a trendline on how your organic traffic is performing compared to other marketing channels to truly understand the importance of organic search.
-This insight will also help you find any red flags in your inbound campaigns and lead gen activities as well as measure brand awareness.
+This insight will also help you find any red flags in your inbound campaigns and lead gen activities and measure brand awareness.

 6. Behavioral